NON-EXTANT ARCHITECTURAL MONUMENTS

 Read more>>

-According to the legend, an icon of the Ascension spontaneously appeared on the wall of one Kremlin tower above the gates.
+According to the legend, an icon of the Annunciation spontaneously appeared on the wall of one Kremlin tower above the gates.
 Soon there was built a wooden chapel.
 Empress Anna Ioannovna ordered to erect a stone church so that the outer wall of the tower, bearing the icon, turned to be inside the shrine.
-The new church was put up in 1731 after architect Johann Gottfried Schädel's project and was called the Ascension Church at Granary Yard according to its location.
+The new church was put up in 1731 after architect Johann Gottfried Schädel's project and was called the Annunciation Church at Granary Yard according to its location.

 Read more>>

-The private grand-princely Church of the Ascension was first mentioned in the chronicles of 1398, but there is no information about either material or date of construction, only the fact of its existence.
+The private grand-princely Church of the Annunciation was first mentioned in the chronicles of 1398, but there is no information about either material or date of construction, only the fact of its existence.
 One of the chronicles mentions the names of the constructors, viz Theophanes the Greek, Andrey Rublev, and Prokhor from Gorodets.
 The new stone church was built in 1416 during the Reign of Tsar Vassily I.

 Read more>>